 - 1. Go to Start / Settings / Control Panel / System. - 2.
-Click on the 'Device Manager' tab.. - 3.
-Open the directory for 'Sound, Video and Game Controllers. - 4.
-Highlight 'Lexicon IDS Sound System' by clicking on it. - 5.
+Click on the Device Manager tab.. - 3.
+Open the directory for Sound, Video and Game Controllers. - 4.
+Highlight Lexicon IDS Sound System by clicking on it. - 5.
 Click the Properties button.

-- 6. Select the 'Driver' tab within the Properties page. - 7.
+- 6. Select the Driver tab within the Properties page. - 7.
 Click the Update Driver... button. - 8.
-Windows will ask you if you wish it to search for the driver.
-Select 'Yes (Recommended)'. - 9.
-Windows will search whichever drive from which a driver was last loaded.
+Windows will ask if you want to search for the driver.
+Select Yes (Recommended). - 9.
+Windows will search the drive from which a driver was last loaded.
 If you installed drivers from floppy disk, it will check only the floppy drive.
-If you have loaded the updated drivers from different media, you will need to click the Other Locations... button and Browse to the CD-ROM for the new driver. - 10.
+If you have loaded the updated drivers from different media, you will need to click the Other Locations... button and Browse to the CD-ROM for the new driver.
+If you encounter problems locating the first file, check to make sure the path is correct, then click OK. - 10.
 Click the Finish button. - 11.
-Windows will prompt you to restart now.
-If you still need to reinstall new PC-90 software, select No when prompted and continue with these instructions.
+Windows will prompt you to restart.
+Select No when prompted and continue with these instructions.